giolucasd/giolucasd.github.io/_pages/about.md

 My main web development technology stack includes Python, JavaScript, SQL, Docker and AWS.
 While my main experience in data science includes solving NLP tasks using spaCy upon in-house Python built libraries for MLOps.

 I believe quality and efficiency in software creation processes are tightly coupled.
-Therefore, I seek good practices from design to operation, prioritizing the development of quality software within a DevOps set of practices.
+Therefore, I seek good practices from design to operation, prioritizing the development of quality software within a DevOps set of practices that has teamwork as its major mark.

 Since my childhood, I have always loved sports and throughout the years I have collected medals in soccer, basketball, table tennis and swimming.
 That experiences were very fun and keep being a hobby nowadays.
-But they also taught me to keep pursuing excellency with resilience and that being a true competitor means knowing how to balance efforts on improving individually and teamwork.
+But they also taught me to keep pursuing excellency with resilience and that being a true competitor means knowing how to balance efforts on improving individually and working as a team.

 Education changed my life for (way) better and I am proud to be a public school only student.
 Therefore, I seek to contribute with all generations - never too late to learn - education, inside and outside the classroom, trying to educate for autonomy, critic consciousness and ethics.